Subscribe To This Site

 Fortunately, there are ways to embrace the pescatarian lifestyle without depleting the oceans' fish stocks.
 Here are a few of them.

-1. A pescatarian lifestyle: Less is more.
+A pescatarian lifestyle: Less is more

-2. Humans spent millennia eating only moderate amounts of meat.
+Humans spent millennia eating only moderate amounts of meat.
 According to noted food writer Michael Pollan, it was only after World War II that the idea of three daily meat meals came into vogue.
 Someone realized that cows would eat America's massive corn surplus.
 This cheap feed source drove down the price of beef and, voila, all hamburgers, all the time.

 Many pescatarians bring this ideology with them when they switch to fish.
 Just because it's affordable to crack open a can of tuna every day doesn't mean you need to eat that much.
 In fact, it's not a great idea.
 Most fish and shellfish contains at least trace amounts of mercury, so it's best to limit fish intake to two or three times a week.
 The rest of the time, a balanced diet including dairy, eggs, soy, legumes (beans and nuts), grains, and leaf greens will give you all the protein, vitamins, and minerals you need.

-4. Farmed or wild?
-Trawling or longline?
-Salt water or fresh?
-Fishing is more complex than Tom Sawyer with a pole in the banks of the Mississippi.
 As with all things, the more you know, the better choices you can make.
 If you're looking for a riveting, entertaining primer on the history of fishing, check out Cod by Mark Kurlansky.
 Although the book focuses on one species (I'll let you guess which one), it's a fascinating, well-written history of the relationship between humans and our little, scaly friends.

 If you're looking for a more nuts-and-bolt reference guide, have a look at the Monterey Bay Aquarium's Seafood Watch website.
 It'll tell you everything you need to know about fishing, which fish and seafood are good and bad, and how to prepare them.

-5. Be selective of your fish.
+Be selective of your fish

-6. There are scores of different kinds of fish and almost as many ways to yank them out of the sea.
+There are scores of different kinds of fish and almost as many ways to yank them out of the sea.
 Find the right combination, and your Friday "pescatarian" fish dinner will be green as can be.
 For example, nearly all wild-caught Alaskan salmon is sustainably fished (and delicious).
 However, Atlantic salmon, no matter where it's from, is over-fished and should be avoided.

 Same holds true for wild-caught versus farmed fish.
 For the most part, farmed fish is awful.
 Did you know that while wild salmon gets its pink flesh from the crustaceans it eats, farmed salmon has such an unnatural diet that they need to feed it food coloring to turn it pink?